 Cluster feeding, where a baby has a seemingly insatiable appetite, most often occurs during a baby’s growth spurt.
 Generally the baby feeds often because she’s trying to increase her mother’s milk supply.
 As long as your baby is gaining weight and wetting approximately six to eight diapers per day, don’t worry, say health experts.
 Those are signs that baby is getting enough to eat.
 Just sit back and just go with the flow.

 Since there’s no gauge on your breast telling you when it’s empty, many new mothers complain they don’t know if baby is getting enough to eat.
 What makes this even more difficult to gauge is that breastfeeding babies tend to eat more often than their bottle fed counterparts.

 Most experts say it is very rare for women not to produce enough milk.
-The body manufactures breast milk on demand, so for some women, that only occurs while the baby is eating.
+The Healthy Body manufactures breast milk on demand, so for some women, that only occurs while the baby is eating.
 If the baby is gaining weight and seems satisfied, he probably is.
 If you are concerned that baby is not getting enough, check with your doctor or a lactation consultant.

 Mastitis, commonly referred to as a breast infection, is a blocked milk duct in the mother’s breast.
 It is generally caused when a baby doesn’t drain all of the mother’s milk ducts in a feeding.

 The symptoms of mastitis include red, streaked lines on the breast, pain and flu-like symptoms such as fever, headache, nausea and exhaustion.
 Experts agree, however, that mom doesn’t have to stop breastfeeding with a bout of mastitis.
 The best thing to do is have the baby nurse on the affected breast, in different positions, to unclog the blocked duct.
 Mothers can also feed the baby on the unaffected breast and pump on the affected breast, if it’s not too painful.